Hiring Data Annotator for AI: Our Advice

 How to recruit the best data annotators for your AI projects?

+To feed an AI model with data, data annotators are responsible for labeling and categorizing data, making sure it is organized and ready for use by the AI system.
 Whether you are looking for in-house data annotators, freelancers or external professionals from third-party companies specializing in data annotation for AI, you need the best experts capable of carrying out your AI projects.
-That's why we've compiled a comprehensive guide that covers all the aspects to consider when hiring data annotators, or when preparing a tender for dataset labeling.
-Let's go!
+That’s why we’ve compiled a comprehensive guide that covers all the aspects to consider when hiring data annotators, or when preparing a tender for dataset labeling.
+Let’s go!

 What is a data annotator?

-Let's start with the basics.
+Let’s start with the basics.
 What is a data annotator or Data Labeler ?
 A data annotator is a person who labels and tags data used to train machine learning models (i.e. to produce training data for AI).
 Working as a team, these professionals meticulously review and interpret data and add labels, text annotations, and metadata that help machine learning algorithms understand patterns and make accurate predictions.
+One important text annotation technique is entity annotation, which involves identifying and categorizing named entities within unstructured data.
+Entity annotation is commonly used in tasks like named entity recognition (NER) to extract and label entities such as companies, products, and other key concepts within text.

 To feed an AI model with data, a significant amount of raw or unstructured data is first collected.
 Then, data annotators go through a tedious process to label and categorize data and make it more structured.
-Once the data annotation is complete, the organized data is used to “feed” the AI model and train it to independently replicate these same tasks of detection or recognition of objects.
+Once the data annotation is complete, the organized data (or "dataset") is used to “feed” the AI model and train it to independently replicate these same tasks of detection or recognition of objects.

 Today, data annotators help develop highly capable AI systems that power a broad range of applications, such as natural language processing (NLP), image recognition, and sentiment analysis.
 This implies that the ability to analyze, label, and tag data is the key skill to look for in a data annotator.
 Often misperceived (some will say: “anyone or any clickworker can annotate images, this work does not deserve to be paid properly”), this job requires technical skills, rigor as well as a significant amount of work capacity to produce “ground truth” datasets of quality.